-This was also underlined in the expert interview undertaken for this research; insurance companies, for instance, have not come forward to adopt schemes such as Pradhan Mantri Fasal Bima Yojana, the state led crop-insurance scheme rolled out in 2018.
+This was also underlined in the expert interview undertaken for this research.
+Insurance companies, for instance, have not come forward to adopt schemes such as Pradhan Mantri Fasal Bima Yojana, the state led crop-insurance scheme rolled out in 2018.
 The dearth of good quality block level data is seen to make it unviable for companies to design suitable insurance products for farmers.38

-3.2 Absence of a Multi-Sector Data And Al Framework
+3.2 Absence of a multi-sector data and AI framework

 Despite efforts to articulate a vision for data and AI, there is still no coherent "Data and AI" framework for projects across various departments.
-The Government of India's Economic Survey 2019, for example, recognises the critical nature of "data infrastructure" necessary to maintain a competitive edge in the global economy and has underlined the aspiration to build such infrastructure based on "data of, by, and for, the people."
-Yet, there is neither a mention of AI, nor any reference to big data, in the agriculture chapter.
+The Government of India's Economic Survey 2019, for example, recognises the critical nature of "data infrastructure" necessary to maintain a competitive edge in the global economy and has underlined the aspiration to build such infrastructure based on "data of, by, and for, the people."39 Yet, there is neither a mention of AI, nor any reference to big data, in the agriculture chapter.

-The absence of a coherent "Data and AI" framework also translates into policy ambiguities about private access to public data.
+The absence of a coherent "Data and AI" framework

+The Government of India's Economic Survey 2019, recognises the critical nature of "data infrastructure" and has underlined the aspiration to build such infrastructure based on "data of, by, and for, the people." also translates into policy ambiguities about private access to public data.
 While the NITI Aayog strategy paper does conceptualise a National AI Marketplace, including for annotated data, what seems to be missing is the normative thinking about checks and balances for data access and use.

 An official from the Department of Biotechnology, which leads FarmerZone,40 a public-private agricultural data portal, stressed the importance of such norms in digital intelligence solutions, observing how precision farming and predictive farming solutions to enhance farm productivity and improve input practices requires a data and intelligence backbone that is publicly owned and managed in a transparent and scrutable way.
-She cautioned that "without private sector accountability, we may be left in a situation where private companies are designing their own AI-based modelling solutions which push their own products."
+She cautioned that "without private sector accountability, we may be left in a situation where private companies are designing their own Al-based modelling solutions which push their own products."